KIrynaW/coast-keepers-project/README.md

 - #### Index(Home) Page
-  - The *Home* landing page is where the users can get a glimpse of information about the website and understand their general goal.
+  - The *Home* landing page is where the users can get a glimpse of information about the website and understand its general goal.
   - The colors used have a good contrast with beige and teal, without too much information given at once, using peach color highlight in text borders and hover features.
   - Coast Keeper's Landing page has a large hero image that features a had picking up a plastic